frediff/Gawky-printer/README.md

 `14-01-2020::11000::ATM WITHDRAWAL` <br>
 `17-01-2020::11000::ATM WITHDRAWAL`

-The gray entries do not have the balance field filled up.
-Morever, this file does not store the interest paid by the bank on the last day of 2019 until We update our passbook.
-When We update our passbook, all the missing balances are calculated, and the interest(s) deposited (if any) at the end of the year(s) is/are also added.
+The entries from the second line do not have the balance field filled up.
+Morever, this file does not store the interest paid by the bank on the last day of 2019 until we update our passbook.
+When we update our passbook, all the missing balances are calculated, and the interest(s) deposited (if any) at the end of the year(s) is/are also added.
 Therefore, if our update our passbook on January 20, 2020, the file account.txt updates as follows (assume that there are no transactions after January 17, 2020).
-The new items added are highlighted in red.
+The new items added are in bold and italics.
 The last line printed in italics is not added to account.txt.

 `22-10-2019:::31201:ACCOUNT OPENED` <br>